luyuhuang/DWords/README.md

 And then click "Commit" button to add it, or press Ctrl + Enter.

+### Using dictionary

+DWords included dictionaries, click "Setting" button and set it in the "Common" tab.
+Currently only English-Chinese dictionary is supported, including more than 30,000 words.
+Once setting up the dictionary, the explanation will appear automatically when you press Enter while input a word.

 ### Synchronize

 DWords can synchronize words between multiple devices.
 In order to use this feature, you need to set up an account first.
 Click "Setting" button and set the email address, email password, SMTP server and POP3 server in the "Account" tab.
 DWords'll synchronize data via send emails, so we recommend using an infrequently used mailbox.